10. Private domestic employees

 The subclass 403 visa (Temporary Work (International Relations) visa – Domestic Worker (Diplomatic or Consular) stream) entitles a foreign domestic worker to be employed full time and exclusively in the household of the eligible diplomatic/consular employer.
 Subclass 403 visa holders must:

-- maintain valid travel documents, including visas
+- maintains valid travel documents, including visas;

 10.6 Visa issue